prebid/prebid.github.io/overview/prebid-universal-creative.md

 | native: iframe | native-render.js | n/a |
 | native: safeframe | native-render.js | n/a |

 The Prebid Universal Creative is the simplest approach for publishers to configure Prebid in their ad server.
-The PUC provides a single creative configuration that can be used across several formats, platforms, devices, and ad servers.
+The PUC provides a creative configuration that can be used across several formats, platforms, devices, and ad servers.

 Here are the features of the PUC in various scenarios: